The Governor- Indian polity -(Article 153-162)

 - No governor has resigned on impropriety to continue in office for declaring and nullifying his decisions as unconstitutional by the courts now.

 - No criminal case at least on the grounds of disrespecting the constitution is lodged till now against former governors to punish them for their unconstitutional acts though many decisions taken during the term of governorship had been declared by Supreme Court as unconstitutional malafide, void, ultra vires, etc.

 Removal of Governor

-The term of governor’s office is normally 5 years, there is no provision of impeachment but it can be terminated earlier as follows:
+The term of the governor’s office is normally 5 years, there is no provision for impeachment but it can be terminated earlier as follows:

 - Dismissal by the president at whose pleasure the governor holds an office (Article 156)

 - Dismissal of Governors without a valid reason is not permitted, however, it is the duty of the President to dismiss a Governor whose acts are upheld by courts as unconstitutional and not faithful